How to Sell a Boat in the BVI

 BVI Yacht Sales Agreement

 As the boat owner, you sign a Central Listing Agreement nominating BVI Yacht Sales as your Central Listing Agent.
 In return for your full commitment to us, your boat will receive our very best marketing and selling efforts, this also ensures that the hard work and investment we make to market, promote and sell your boat will be ultimately be compensated.

-The Central Listing still allows us to work on a multiple listing basis with any and all bone fide Brokerages anywhere in the world ensuring that your boat gets the maximum exposure and opportunity to sell, regardless of where the buyer is generated.
+The Central Listing still allows us to work on a multiple listing basis with any and all bona fide sailboat brokerages anywhere in the world, ensuring that your boat gets the maximum exposure and opportunity to sell, regardless of where the buyer is generated.

 Yacht Listing Form

 We will also ask you to complete a Yacht Listing Form, this lists all the details of your boat and includes a checklist of all vessel documents we will need copies of.
 This includes having your BVI Customs Temporary Importation Duty paid in full.
 This is a legal obligatory annual payment of $200.
 We will not proceed any further unless we have proof that your Temporary Import is paid and up to date.

 Once we receive the completed Yacht Listing Form, central Listing Agreement and Vessel Registration/Documentation we get to work creating a complete and detailed specification sheet from the details you have provided.
 Once completed the draft spec sheet will be sent to you for verification.
 Ultimately this information will be relied upon by the buyer buying your boat.